 What units should I use in the project benefits calculator?

-Please input all energy inputs in MWh.
-All direct emissions abatement should be inputted as tCO2e.
+Please provide all energy inputs in MWh per annum.
+All direct emissions abatement should be provided as tCO2e per annum.

 Do I need to account for changes in production in the project benefits calculator?